She’ll never forget the day she died.

 The high crescent moon illuminated their wet, scowling faces.
 They stood on edge, holding torches in one hand, and launching jagged rocks from the other.

 Trudy cringed, turning her face however she could, catching stones with her cheeks.
-Pain erupted, shooting through her face like lightning striking the earth.
+Pain shot through her face like lightning striking the earth.

 Deputy Hill yanked her arm, leading her through the narrow path the townspeople opened up just to swallow it whole behind them.
-Fists balled, she groaned as the rope around her wrists dug into her skin, and her bare feet picked up shards of glass and debris while she shuffled along.
+Fists balled, she groaned as the rope around her wrists dug into her skin.
+Her bare feet picked up shards of glass and debris while she shuffled along.

 The sea of convictions roared, echoing across the dimly lit quarter.